Urban Growth Boundary Expansion

-- South Cooper Mountain (just to the south of the urban reserve) already has 1,852 home lots approved, 725 houses under construction or permitted and others developments on the way.
+- South Cooper Mountain, the city's current area for developing new larger neighborhoods, just south of the urban reserve, already has 1,852 home lots approved, 725 houses under construction and other developments on the way.
 It likely will be built out and not have developable land available by 2023.

 - UGB expansion applications of this size are only accepted every six years.

-May 31, 2018: City submits an application for the urban growth boundary expansion to Metro.
+May 31, 2018: City submits an application for the urban growth boundary expansion to Metro, the regional government.

 Urban growth boundary: A line to control urban expansion into farm and forest lands and promote the efficient use of land, public facilities and services inside the boundary.